 I have, however, written a handful of pieces that I like and that mean a lot to me.
 This is one.
 A version first appeared as a metro column in The Virginian-Pilot on Sept.
 16, 2015 and again on the website last year.
 I’m posting it now, with changes.

 The reason for offering you this today will be obvious to anyone who reads to the end.

 I can remember exactly where I was on September 16, 1998.
 I remember what I was wearing, the cup of 7-Eleven coffee that went cold on the tray table and the way the morning sun sifted through the dingy window.

-Shortly after dawn, I was in a hospital bed in Hamilton, N.J., cradling the snowy head of the woman who taught me how to ride a bike, roller skate and incinerate ants with a magnifying glass.
+Shortly after dawn, I was in a hospital bed in Hamilton, N.J., cradling the snowy head of the woman who taught me how to ride a bike, roller skate and shuffle cards like a blackjack dealer.

 If you had peeked into her room, you would have seen a frail, sick woman.
 That isn't what I saw.

 I saw a skinny brunette with wild curly hair, great legs and big smile.
 A woman who read poetry to me at night, who played the soundtrack to "Man of La Mancha" so often that she wore out the vinyl, who danced with me whenever "American Bandstand" was on TV.

 I saw the 30-something woman who taught me to jump rope, do handstands and bathe a cat.

 I saw a young mother who walked to work every day and ignored the snickering in a small town full of stay-at-home moms.
 I saw a woman who never seemed to sleep.
 A woman who sewed most of my clothes and all of my Halloween costumes between loads of laundry after midnight.